jessecusack/scientific-workflow/get_snippets.md

 ## rsync - if you have to copy use this

 `rsync` is a utility that synchronises files.
-If a file already exists in a location and is unmodified, it will not bother transferring any data which saves time and bandwidth.
+If a file already exists in the destination and the source is unmodified, it will not bother transferring any data which saves time and bandwidth.
+If a source file has changed, the destination will be updated in an efficient way.
+Use like:

     rsync ~/projects/some_folder/data/internal/dataset.nc destination/